 So the modelers run their simulation many times, each time with a different set of parameters inside what they consider to be a reasonable range.
 If the virus is more infectious, the state could be in for a steeper, taller peak.
 But if it's less, the projected second wave wouldn't peak as high, but would take longer to play out.
 The different simulations predict a wide range of possible death tolls: 9,000 to 36,000, with 22,000 being what the modelers consider the most reasonable estimate.

-The Washington model starts by taking what we know about how many deaths an area has had so far, and then tries to compare the number and timing of those deaths to outbreaks in other places.
+HOW THE WASHINGTON MODEL WORKSThe Washington model starts by taking what we know about how many deaths an area has had so far, and then tries to compare the number and timing of those deaths to outbreaks in other places.

 That assumes that the "shape of the curve" will match roughly with that seen in places like China and Italy, which inherently comes with other assumptions about how cases are tested and treated, whether communities are good at social distancing, and how deaths are counted.